Average Cost of Private Duty Nursing in the U.S.

 What Is Private Duty Nursing, Anyway?

-Before we even talk costs, let’s get clear on what we’re paying for.
+Before we even talk numbers, let’s get clear on what we’re actually paying for.

 This service involves professional support from a licensed provider—either an RN or LPN—delivered where someone lives.
 It’s different from short-term medical assistance, which insurance often covers.
 Instead, it’s tailored for longer-term needs and offers one-on-one attention.